EXCLUSIVE: ‘Manie can step up ...’ Beast backs Bok No 10 to overcome kicking slump

 Farrell did not play this past weekend against Ireland in a 29-10 loss as he awaits the appeal.
 But for former Springbok Mtawarira, a key member of the 2019 Rugby World Cup squad, the decision should be black and white.

-Said Mtawaira exclusively to IOL Sport: “It is a little bit unfair for Farrell to just get a slap on the wrist for that hit against that Welsh player.
+Said Mtawarira exclusively to IOL Sport: “It is a little bit unfair for Farrell to just get a slap on the wrist for that hit against that Welsh player.

 “It was blatant … He deserves punishment for that.